 What is Schizophrenia?
 Schizophrenia is a serious mental health condition that most people in American society do not understand.
 Why?
-I believe that the fear, myths and stigma that surround this condition keep most people at arm’s length.
-We fear what we do not understand.
+I believe that the fear, myths and stigma that surround this condition keep most people from truly understanding it.
+We tend to fear and judge what we do not understand.

 For example, many people think that people living with Schizophrenia are:

 In any case, the bullet points above are a list of many (but not all) of the most common myths surrounding Schizophrenia.
 During my 13 years as a counselor and coordinator at ShelterCare, I had the experience of working with many individuals who live with Schizophrenia.
 I’ve found that people living with this condition are some of the most stigmatized and misunderstood people in our society.